LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Appendix

-In addition to the experiments conducted using GPT4, we provide results for the Claude-3.5-based \model~as shown in Table \ref{tab:claude}, which aims to demonstrate the performance of the LLM-Forest framework when different base LLMs are utilized.
-Due to inherent performance differences between models \cite{safavi2024vision}, Claude-3.5 does not always achieve the top results compared to GPT4, yet it consistently delivers competitive performance across most datasets.
-For instance, while the Claude-3.5-based \model~achieves similar accuracy levels in the NPHA and Cancer datasets (64.41\% and 73.51\%, respectively), it falls slightly short on the Gliomas dataset (82.97\%) compared to GPT4’s version.
-The most noticeable performance gap occurs in the Diabetes dataset, where Claude-3.5 underperforms, likely due to limitations in its internal knowledge base regarding this specific domain.
-Overall, while Claude-3.5 may not match the performance of GPT4 across all datasets, it still proves to be a reliable and effective option for tabular data imputation, highlighting the adaptability and flexibility of the \model~framework.
+In addition to GPT-4, we evaluate the model~framework using Claude-3.5 and the open-source Mixtral (Mixtral-8×22B-v0.1), which aims to demonstrate the performance of the LLM-Forest framework when different base LLMs are utilized.
+As shown in Table \ref{tab:claude}, due to inherent performance differences between models \cite{safavi2024vision}, Claude-3.5 and Mixtral does not always achieve the top results compared to GPT-4, yet it consistently delivers competitive performance across most datasets.

+Mixtral, which institutions can deploy locally, offers a privacy-preserving alternative to closed models.
+Despite its smaller size and lower general capabilities compared to GPT-4, Mixtral achieves the best result on Diabetes (63.21\%) and second-best on Gliomas (84.34\%), outperforming strong baselines like KNN and GRAPE on most datasets.

+The Claude-3.5-based \model~achieves the best result on Cancer (73.51\%), demonstrating its strengths in this domain while underperforming on Diabetes dataset, likely due to limitations in its internal knowledge base regarding this specific domain \cite{safavi2024vision}.

+Overall, these results showcase the adaptability of the \model~to both open-source and closed-source models, with Mixtral demonstrating strong potential for privacy-sensitive applications and Claude-3.5 proving to be a reliable and effective option for data imputation in specific domains.